top of page

 Leads to inner critic and depressing helplessness

-To make matters worse we berate ourselves or blame others, thinking we should just be able to 'snap out of it,' our inner critic telling our own emotions to 'stop it' or we blame others for our emotions.
-Thus, falling victim to feeling powerless or anxious about our emotions and symptoms, grappling with shame, anxiety and helplessness.
+To make matters worse we berate ourselves or blame others, thinking we should just be able to 'snap out of it' and 'feel better' even though we don't know how to deactivate our nervous system.
+Our inner critic rails against us only making matters worse by increase more stress chemicals, falling victim to the cycle of feeling powerless or anxious about our emotions and symptoms, grappling with shame, anxiety and helplessness.

 PRACTICING SKILLS TO RELATE TO YOURSELF BETTER